Vacuuming carbon from the air could help stop climate change. Not everyone agrees

 Why scientists say carbon removal is needed

-To stave off extreme climate change impacts that could displace millions of people, scientific data show that greenhouse gas emissions need to fall fast.
-Emissions need to drop 43% by 2030 and then fall to net-zero by mid-century, in order to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit).
+To stave off extreme climate change impacts that could displace millions of people, scientific data shows that greenhouse gas emissions need to fall fast.
+Emissions need to drop 43% by 2030 and then fall to net-zero by midcentury, in order to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit).

-"If you want to stop the water level from going up, you either need to turn off the faucet or scoop out as much water as you put in," says Katherine Calvin, NASA's Chief Scientist and Senior Climate Advisor and an author on the IPCC report.
+"If you want to stop the water level from going up, you either need to turn off the faucet or scoop out as much water as you put in," says Katherine Calvin, NASA's chief scientist and senior climate adviser and an author on the IPCC report.
 "The same is true of climate.
 If you want to stop temperature from rising, you either need to stop carbon dioxide from going into the system or scoop out as much as you put in."

 In essence, carbon dioxide removal is like scooping water out of the bathtub.
 It makes up for the emissions that still could be going into the atmosphere and potentially even more than that, removing emissions that have already been produced.